 I am a system administrator for the haskell.org infrastructure.
 I deployed a Nagios instance across the infrastructure and continue to help maintain and advance the stability and technological capabilities of haskell.org.

 I regularly contribute to a large number of organizations and projects on GitHub including NixOS's nixpkgs, Eval.so, the bing_translator rubygem, and many others.

 I love learning about ways of improving and advancing computer science and software engineering.
 I spend a large amount of my time reading about type theory, category theory, and logic, along with applications of all of these, such as Idris, PureScript, and Haskell.

 When I'm not contributing to Open Source Software or reading about my research interests, I am usually taking pictures, reading about typography, talking on the ham radio bands, or playing with my german shephard dog, Skye.

-I am the vice president for the Youngstown State University's student ACM chapter, along with being a long-time member of the University of Akron's amateur radio club, W8UPD, despite no longer attending the University of Akron.
+I am currently the vice president of the Youngstown State University's Student Chapter of the Association for Computing Machinery (ACM) and the University of Akron's Amateur Radio Club (despite no longer attending the University of Akron academically).